van001/lesscode-fp/README.md

 # Categories

-Primitive data-type like numbers, charachers, bytes are great but real world data is better represented using many of they together.
+Primitive data-types like numbers, characters, bytes are great but real world data is better represented using many of them together.
 By composing primitive data-types you could build strings, lists, maps / objects, sets etc.

 ### Fewer Categories ###